 You’ll find another family favorite upstairs at the O. Orkin Insect Zoo, where visitors can get their creepy-crawly fix by watching tarantulas, termites and cockroaches at work and play.
 Next door, the 1,400-square-foot Butterfly Pavilion provides a one-of-a-kind opportunity to surround yourself with more than 400 free-ranging, live butterflies.
 (Note: The Butterfly Pavilion charges a $6.00 admission fee for adults ($5 for children, 2-12) and operates on a slightly different schedule from the museum.
+Tuesdays are free but timed-entry tickets are required and can be obtained at the Butterfly Pavilion Box Office beginning at 10:00 AM each Tuesday.
 Visit www.butterflies.si.edu for more.)

 Adults will get a kick out of seeing the renowned — and supposedly cursed — 45.52-carat Hope Diamond on the museum’s second floor in the Geology, Gems and Minerals Hall.
-Alternatively, don a pair of 3D glasses and spend an hour in the museum’s super cool Samuel C. Johnson IMAX Theatre watching movies such as “Dinosaurs 3D” and “Deep Sea 3D” on the six-story screen.
+Alternatively, don a pair of 3D glasses and spend an hour in the museum’s super cool Samuel C. Johnson IMAX Theatre watching movies such as “Hidden Universe 3D” and “To Fly!” on the six-story screen.
 Check www.si.edu/imax for current features and schedules.

 For more, visit: www.mnh.si.edu.